davidhelo/tictactoeAI/README.md

 # Tic Tac Toe AI
+**You can see it and play against this tictactoe AI app [here](https://tictactoe-ai-davidhelo.vercel.app/tictactoegame/).**

  ## Description
  ### Adversarial Search: minimax algorithm
  This app is an implementation in Python of an adversarial search algorithm, concretely, the minimax algorithm to play tic tac toe game.
+ A correct implementation means that you won't be able to win against it.

  The minimax function is in the [tictactoeGame.py](https://github.com/davidhelo/tictactoeAI/blob/main/optimalmove/tictactoeGame.py) file.